Reviews You Can Rely On

 What Other Insulated Jackets Should You Consider?

 The Mountain Hardwear Compressor Hoody excels in the mountains and was one of the warmer jackets we reviewed.
 For a similar but lighter option, try the Patagonia DAS Light Hoody.
-The Arc'teryx Atom LT Hoody is a great technical piece for any outdoor activity where you plan to work up a sweat.
+The Arc'teryx Atom Hoody is a great technical piece for any outdoor activity where you plan to work up a sweat.
 For something warmer to cruise around town in, check out the Columbia Pike Lake.

 Our test team really liked this comfortable, warm, and feature-rich jacket.
 Though not as breathable as some other jackets we tested, we liked its cozy feel for cool days outdoors.